sguox002/leetcode/review/math1.md

 }
 ```

-60. Permutation Sequence ***
+### 60. Permutation Sequence ***
-given number 1 to n, find its kth permutation
+given number 1 to n, find its kth permutation<br/>
-for n elements, it has n! permutations
+for n elements, it has n! permutations<br/>
-we have n on the first, n-1 on the second, so it is reduced to n*sub(n-1)
+we have n on the first, n-1 on the second, so it is reduced to n*sub(n-1)<br/>
-we can locate the position for n, n-1, n-2....for each digit
+we can locate the position for n, n-1, n-2....for each digit<br/>
-k/(n-1)! is the first char. using a vector to store the numbers in order. if one is used, erase it from the array
+k/(n-1)! is the first char. using a vector to store the numbers in order. if one is used, erase it from the array<br/>
-note k start from 1, so the first thing we use k--
+note k start from 1, so the first thing we use k--<br/>
 ```cpp
     string getPermutation(int n, int k) {
         string ans;